 To minimize impacts to soils from erosion, the Design-Build contractor would develop sitespecific ESC plans prior to ground-disturbing activities in compliance with the VSMP regulations and WFF's Stormwater, Erosion, and Environmental Development (SEED) Program.
 The contractor would implement ESC BMPs before, during, and after construction to stabilize soils.
 These BMPs could include using silt fencing, soil stabilization blankets, and matting.
 Bare soils would be revegetated with native, non-invasive plants immediately after construction to reduce erosion and stormwater runoff.
 Spills or leaks from construction vehicles and equipment could affect soils.
 The Design-Build contractor would implement BMPs addressing spill prevention and control measures in accordance with the site-specific SWPPP and WFF's ICP.
-Therefore, there would be adverse short- and long-term minor impacts to topography, no impacts to geology, and negligible to adverse short- and long-term minor impacts to soil.
+Therefore, there would be adverse short- and long-term minor impacts to topography, no impacts to geology, and negligible to minor short- and long-term adverse impacts to soil.

-Under the Proposed Action, periodic maintenance and repairs would continue throughout the 75-year lifespan of the new causeway.
+Under the Proposed Action, periodic maintenance and repairs would continue throughout the 75-year lifespan of the new bridge and would occur for the utility lines as needed.
 While this could result in short-term disturbance of soils, BMPs would be implemented to prevent any significant impacts.
 No VSMP permit would be required.

-With implementation of the measures described above, there would be adverse short-term and minor long-term impacts to land resources from the Proposed Action.
+With implementation of the measures described above, there would be minor short-term and long-term adverse impacts to land resources from the Proposed Action.